khaoulaMili123/SauceDemo-Playwhright-JS/README.md

 Keep test scripts simple and high-level, focusing on the scenario flow.

-Test Scenarios Included
+Test Scenarios Included:

-Smoke Tests: Basic login and navigation validation.
+🚀 Smoke Tests: Basic login and navigation validation.

-End-to-End Checkout: Complete purchase workflow for multiple user types.
+✅ End-to-End Checkout: Complete purchase workflow for multiple user types.

-Error Handling: Validations for incorrect input and missing fields.
+⚠️ Error Handling: Validations for incorrect input and missing fields.

-Sorting and Filtering: Verifying product order and filtering options.
+🔄 Sorting and Filtering: Verifying product order and filtering options.

-Cross-User Scenarios: Ensures data consistency across sessions with different user roles.
+🔗 Cross-User Scenarios: Ensures data consistency across sessions with different user roles.

-Technologies Used
+Technologies Used:

-Playwright: For browser automation.
+🖥️ Playwright: For browser automation.

-JavaScript/Node.js: For scripting and execution.
+💻 JavaScript/Node.js: For scripting and execution.

-JSON: For test data storage.
+📑 JSON: For test data storage.

-Contribution
+Contribution:

 Contributions are welcome!
 Follow these steps:

-Fork the repository.
+🍴 Fork the repository.

-Create a feature branch:
+🌿 Create a feature branch:

 git checkout -b feature/new-feature

-Commit your changes:
+💾 Commit your changes:

 git commit -m "Add new feature"

-Push to the branch:
+⬆️ Push to the branch:

 git push origin feature/new-feature

-Open a Pull Request.
+🔃 Open a Pull Request.